lastminutedotcom/jenkins-pipelines-metrics/README.md

-# jenkins-pipelines-metrics
-Jenkins pipelines code and collectd configurations to enrich your metrics and measure your delivery
+# Custom Metrics for Jenkins Pipelines
+Enlarge your metrics 😎

+### Contents of the repo

+Configuration files and code that we used to measure our software delivery KPIs